ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-2-1.md

-Chapter 2: Overview of Personal Success: Different Perspectives and Approaches to Personal Success
+Different Perspectives and Approaches to Personal Success
 ==================================================================================================

 In this chapter, we will explore different perspectives and approaches to personal success.
 We will discuss how personal success can be defined and approached, as well as the importance of setting personal growth objectives that align with one's own values and vision.